Enhancing family experience

 Appetite’s digital and disability ambassador Karl returned to film interviews with artists and Appetite introduced BSL interpretation for two of their family shows.

-In 2016, supported by Wild Rumpus, they ran site dressing workshops with community groups in the run up to the Festival.
+In 2016, supported by Wild Rumpus, Appetite ran site dressing workshops with community groups in the run-up to the Festival.
 During the festival, Appetite introduced an activity tent where they ran a number of engagement activities particularly aimed at families, including its Big Feast Bingo scheme

 In 2017, Freedom Festival delivered four engagement sessions in shopping centres, outside of Hull City Centre, where tomato seeds and family-targeted print were distributed, encouraging families to return to the festival with their grown plants.